Margot-MacKechnie/Professional-Portfolio/README.md

-# Margot Gallagher - Portfolio
+# Margot MacKechnie - Portfolio

 Welcome to my professional portfolio!
 This site showcases my work at the intersection of sustainability, technology, and innovation.

 ## About Me

-I'm a senior at Syracuse University's Whitman School of Management studying Entrepreneurship and Emerging Enterprises with a minor in Information Technology, Design, and Startups from the iSchool.
+I'm a senior at Syracuse University's Whitman School of Management studying Entrepreneurship and Emerging Enterprises with a minor in Information Technology: Innovation, Design, and Startups from the iSchool.
 I'm passionate about turning sustainability challenges into business opportunities through innovative technology solutions.

 ## 🚀 Featured Projects